A Night On The River:

 Cha Wa (Performer)

-From the funk-laced beats and bass-heavy sousaphone blasts that kick off their album Spyboy to the gritty warmth of singer J’Wan Boudreaux’s voice, New Orleans brass band-meets-Mardi Gras Indian outfit Cha Wa radiates the fiery energy that accompanies the best features of the city’s street culture.
-Produced by Galactic’s Ben Ellman and featuring special guests Big Chief Monk Boudreaux (The Wild Magnolias, HBO’s "Treme"), Nigel Hall (Lettuce, Nth Power), and Danica Hart – Spyboy digs deep into the sound of New Orleans culture and gives it a modern twist.
+From the funk-laced beats and bass-heavy sousaphone blasts that kick off their album, Spyboy, to the gritty warmth of singer J’Wan Boudreaux’s voice, New Orleans brass band-meets-Mardi Gras Indian outfit Cha Wa radiates the fiery energy that accompanies the best features of the city’s street culture.
+Produced by Galactic’s Ben Ellman and featuring special guests Big Chief Monk Boudreaux (The Wild Magnolias, HBO’s "Treme"), Nigel Hall (Lettuce, Nth Power), and Danica Hart —Spyboy digs deep into the sound of New Orleans culture and gives it a modern twist.
 “We wanted to take the roots of what we love about New Orleans brass band music and Mardi Gras Indian music and then voice it in our own way,” says the group’s drummer and founder, Joe Gelini.
-Cha Wa is nominated in the 61st GRAMMY Awards for Best Regional Roots Music Album for Spyboy.
+Cha Wa is a 61st GRAMMY Awards nominee for Best Regional Roots Music Album for Spyboy.

 Hi Rhythm Section (Performer)